Merzasphor/MWSE/docs/source/lua/type/tes3soundGenerator.rst

     The unique identifier for the object.

 `id`_ (`string`_)
+    Read-only.
 The unique identifier for the object.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.